AyuubMohamud/Biriq/README.md

 Branches are scheduled on the second time round to avoid a ALU instruction taking a branch capable slot over a branch within the UIQ.
 The ALU/Branch scheduler is unified to enable efficient use of CPU resources.
-All ALU's support most of the base integer and all bit manipulation instructions alongside Zicond.
+All ALU's support most of the base integer and all B extension instructions alongside Zicond.

 Pipeline is as follows:
 - IF1: generate PC and predict.